-Step 1: Open Registry Editor by typing Regedit in Start menu search box or Run command box, and then pressing Enter key.
+Step 1: Open Registry Editor by typing Regedit in the Start menu search box or Run command box, and then pressing the Enter key.

 Step 2: In the Registry Editor, navigate to the following key:

-Step 3: Right-click on the FileExts key, and click Export option.
+Step 3: Right-click on the FileExts key, and click the Export option.